SamuelTallet/SketchUp-Parametric-Modeling-Plugin/docs/README.md

 To add a node: click on an icon in toolbar inside Nodes Editor window.
 Node is stuck to mouse.
 Move mouse at desired position for node.
 Click again to unstick node from mouse.

-To move a node: drag and drop node at desired position.

 To connect two nodes: click on an output socket of first node then click on an input socket of second node.
 Only sockets of same type are connectable.
 Hint: hover a socket if you are not sure about its type.

+To move a node: drag and drop node at desired position.

+To move several nodes at once: hold `CTRL` key then click on nodes.
+Nodes are selected.
+Hold again `CTRL` key then drag and drop nodes at desired position.

 If you input a wrong data in a node field: node border becomes red.